Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 Contributions to our pension plan and 401(k) are due in the next few weeks.
 Because of the hurricane, we either can't make the contribution or can't determine how much is owed.
 What can we do?

 Following a presidential declaration of a major disaster for the portions of one or more states, IRS, DOL, and PBGC routinely issue releases providing for extension of various deadlines for employee pension and welfare benefit plans for victims of the disaster in the affected states.
-For example, the DOL has issued a statement that it will not seek to enforce ERISA violations for late contributions to retirement plans or deposit of employee contributions, including loan repayments, for plans, plan sponsors and employers who are located in a county identified for individual assistance by FEMA due to the effects of Hurricane Harvey.
+For example, the USDOL has in the past issued statements that it will not seek to enforce ERISA violations for late contributions to retirement plans or deposit of employee contributions, including loan repayments, for plans, plan sponsors and employers who are located in a county identified for individual assistance by FEMA due to the effects of major hurricanes.
 To be eligible for the relief, the plan sponsor must act reasonably, prudently, and in the interest of employees to comply as soon as practical under the circumstances.

 Detailed descriptions of the disaster areas and the relief granted are available on the IRS and DOL-dedicated web pages at: